 An effective English language arts and literacy curriculum draws on informational texts and multimedia in order to build academic vocabulary and strong content knowledge.

-In all of their classes, including history/social science, science and technology/engineering, arts, comprehensive health, foreign language, and vocational and technical subjects, students should encounter many examples of informational and media texts aligned to the grade or course curriculum.
+In all of their classes, including history/social science, mathematics, science and technology/engineering, arts, comprehensive health, foreign language, and vocational and technical subjects, students should encounter many examples of informational and media texts aligned to the grade or course curriculum.
 This kind of reading, listening, and viewing is the key to building a rich academic vocabulary and increasing knowledge about the world.
 Each kind of print or media text has its unique characteristics, and proficient students apply the critical techniques learned in the study of exposition to the evaluation of multimedia, television, radio, film/video, and websites.
 School librarians play a key role in finding books and other media to match students’ interests, and in suggesting further resources in public libraries.

 Guiding Principle 4